Thank you for your interest in the CHEFA grant programs.

 Q: What are the CHEFA Grant Programs?

 A: CHEFA runs a yearly Client Grant Program for CHEFA clients only, and a Nonprofit Grant Program for 501(c)(3) nonprofit organizations or for public educational institutions that are constituent units as defined in C. G. S.§10a-1.
 In addition, CHEFA maintains the right to run a yearly Targeted Grant Program that addresses a statewide need related to one or more of the four sector priority focus areas of the Agency.
 Funding is subject to availability.
-Check the Client and Nonprofit Grants Tabs or call for information about upcoming Requests for Proposals.
+Check the three Grant Program Tabs or call for information about upcoming Requests for Proposals (RFP) for Letters of Interest (LOI) or Applications.

 Q: When would we get our grant check?